Courtney Stodden Debuts Fiery Red Hair And Announces The Release Of Her New Album

 After divorcing Doug Hutchison, Courtney made it clear that she’s not seeking any spousal support from Hutchison in their divorce because “there’s no money to go after,” according to the Daily Mail.

-Stodden is now dating the 37-year-old entrepreneur, Chris Sheng.
+Stodden is now dating a 37-year-old entrepreneur, Chris Sheng.
 According to Fox News, Stodden told her ex-husband that Sheng gave her an allowance of $10,000 a month to live in a mansion in Hollywood.

 Courtney Stodden and boyfriend Chris Sheng shop for 'engagement ring' https://t.co/b2ampw0TdW